 v-select and adds the ability to filter items.

-When using objects for the items prop, you must associate item-text and item-value with existing properties on your objects.
-These values are defaulted to text and value and can be changed.
+When using objects for the items prop, you must associate item-title and item-value with existing properties on your objects.
+These values are defaulted to title and value and can be changed.

 The auto property of menu-props is only supported for the default input style.